Kharzette/GrogToolsC/README.md

 When finished do File->Export model:  (this will have the new UVs) Export low-poly mesh
-Swap Y and Z
 Export Color

 Save as FBX.
-This will have to go back into blender as 3DCoat's collada is a bit mangled.
 After importing do Object->Apply->All Transforms.

 # Rigging
 In object mode do:  add->armature->gamerig->unity mechanim->human meta rig.
 Zero out the transform in the transform panel.